 I would like to thank the many wonderful clients, patients, and professionals I have had the opportunity to work with and learn from over the last 31 years as a practicing DVM.
 I have had many amazing professional opportunities, and built wonderful relationships with some outstanding doctors, professional staff, and clients with 3 and 4-legged family members.
 I have been fortunate enough to maintain friendships with a great number of them, even though I no longer work directly with many of them.

 I am grateful to have had the opportunity to work with Vet-Stem the last 13 years.
 Dr. Bob Harman, DVM, CEO, and Sue Harman CVT, are true pioneers in the field of regenerative medicine.
 It has been an exciting opportunity to treat so many patients, with various medical issues, with Regenerative Medicine.
 The landscape of Regenerative Medicine has changed significantly over the last 14 years, and I feel lucky to have worked for such a pioneering and ethical company as Vet-stem, VetStem Biopharma.

 Finally, with tremendous gratitude, I would like to thank my clients here in Colorado who supported me when I was professionally attacked and slandered.
-Without the support of the wonderful clients, and eventually a few professionals in Colorado, who saw past the lies, I would not have been able to stay and continue to treat patients here.
+Without loyal and supportive clients and a growing group of supportive professionals who disregarded misinformation I would not have been able to continue to work in Colorado.
 Despite misleading information published and communicated by previous employers in violation of the Veterinary Practice Act, clients still managed to track me down through various means despite being told I had left Colorado.
 It has been an uphill journey in Colorado, so thank you from the bottom of my heart for all the support.

 I love what I do, and have dedicated my life to pursuing extensive education to keep improving the treatment options I can offer my patients.
 It has been an interesting journey, and I am happy it will continue in Colorado.